How to Use Intrinsic vs Extrinsic Motivation to Create High Performance

 Incentives can be an important component of a healthy and high performance culture if they are carefully matched to your strategy, your unique workplace culture, specific situation and the task itself.
 Most rewards are best used for discretionary effort, not work that is expected.
 As for more complex tasks that are enjoyable on their own, be careful not to undermine the natural intrinsic motivation.

-To learn more about helping your employees to perform at their peak, download Top 5 High Performance Culture Warning Signs that You Should Not Ignore
+To learn more about helping your employees to perform at their peak, download Top 5 High Performance Culture Warning Signs Not to Ignore

 Download key published insights and tools from industry experts highlighting best practices in the areas of talent, strategy and culture.